MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_drvinfo_detail_data_a.md

 The offset, in characters, from the beginning of the <b>HardwareID</b> buffer where the CompatIDs list begins.

-This value can also be used to determine whether there is a <a href="https://msdn.microsoft.com/library/Ff546152(v=VS.85).aspx">hardware ID</a> that precedes the CompatIDs list.
+This value can also be used to determine whether there is a <a href="devinst.hardware_ids">hardware ID</a> that precedes the CompatIDs list.
 If this value is greater than 1, the first string in the <b>HardwareID</b> buffer is the hardware ID.
 If this value is less than or equal to 1, there is no hardware ID.

 ### -field CompatIDsLength